-The same goes for the 138bhp version that comes only in the sportier, top-spec ST-Line model.
-On the plus side, it’s decently refined and economical, but with a 0-62mph time of 10.2 seconds, it just doesn't feel as quick as the figures suggest, and it’s a shame that it can’t quite coax a decent turn of pace out of the EcoSport.
-Even on paper, the 11.8-second 0-62mph ‘dash’ is slower than that of a Citroen C3 Aircross equipped with a less powerful 108bhp three-cylinder petrol.
+The same goes for the 138bhp version that comes only in the sportier, top-spec ST-Line models.
+On the plus side, it’s decently refined and economical, but with a 0-62mph time of 10.2 seconds, it just doesn't feel as quick as the figures suggest.
 The overall result is that it's nowhere near as rewarding as it is when fitted to the Fiesta.
 However, seeing as the more powerful car is only around £400 more expensive it's might be worthwhile to stump up the extra cash if you can.